-ApsaraDB for RDS (Relational Database Service) is a stable, reliable, and scalable online database service.
+ApsaraDB for Relational Database Service (known in Alibaba Cloud topics as RDS) is a stable, reliable, and scalable online database service.
 Based on a distributed file system designed by Alibaba Cloud and incorporated with high-performance SSDs, RDS supports MySQL, SQL Server, PostgreSQL, Postgre Plus Advanced Server (PPAS), and MariaDB engines.
-It provides a complete solution that includes backup, recovery, monitoring, migration, and more, and allows you to focus more on services rather than database O&M.
+It provides a complete database solution that includes backup, recovery, monitoring, migration, and a comprehensive suite of database-optimized functions that allow you to focus on developing better applications.

 Use RDS Learning Path to learn about concepts and operations of RDS.

-To better familiarize yourself with RDS, the following describes common terms used in RDS:
+To help familiarize yourself with RDS, the following information describes commonly used terms in RDS:

-- Instance: Avirtualized database server.
-You can create one or more databases in an RDS instance.
+- Instance: A virtual machine You can create one or more databases in an RDS instance.

 - Region: A physical data center.
-Generally, we recommend that your RDS and ECS instances are located in the same region so that ECS can access RDS at fasternetwork speeds.
+Generally, we recommend that your RDS instance and its corresponding ECS instance are located in the same region so that ECS can access RDS within minimal network latency.

 - Zone: A physical area that has an independent power supply and networks.
 A region consists of one or more zones.

-- Database engine: Database engines supported by RDS are MySQL, SQL Server, PostgreSQL, PPAS (Postgre Plus Advanced Server, highly compatible with Oracle) and MariaDB.
+- Database engine: The underlying software of a database that enables create, read, update, and delete (CRUD) operations.
+Database engines supported by RDS are MySQL, SQL Server, PostgreSQL, PPAS (Postgre Plus Advanced Server, highly compatible with Oracle) and MariaDB.
 For more information, see Database engines.

-- Network type: Alibaba Cloud supports two network types: classic network and virtual private cloud (VPC).
+- Network type: RDS supports the classic network network type and the virtual private cloud (VPC) network type.

-- Product series: ApsaraDB for RDS includes Basic Edition, High-Availability Edition, and Cluster (AlwaysOn) Edition.
-For more information, see Product series overview.
+- Edition: RDS supports three editions.
+They are Basic Edition, High-availability Edition, and Cluster (AlwaysOn) Edition.
+For more information, see ApsaraDB for RDS edition overview.

-- Instance type family: ApsaraDB for RDS supports common instance, dedicated instance, or dedicated-host instance types.
-For more information, see Instance type overview.
+- Instance type family: RDS supports the common instance, dedicated instance, or dedicated-host instance types.
+For more information, see Instance type families.

-- Storage type: ApsaraDB for RDS supports local SSDs or cloud SSDs.
+- Storage type: RDS supports local SSDs, standard SSDs, and enhanced SSDs.
 For more information, see Storage types.

 - ECS: Elastic Compute Service (ECS) is a cloud-based server.
 An ECS instance can access an RDS instance at the fastest speed if the ECS instance accesses the RDS instance through the intranet.
 Using both ECS and RDS is a typical service model.